Audio sample number 29, and then we'll get to number four in an order.

 There was this brilliant voucher program going on in Washington.

-If you go to poor neighborhoods, inner city neighborhoods, you get responsible parents in those neighborhoods, will tell you the thing they want most is their kids out of those schools and into better schools.
+If you go to poor neighborhoods, inner-city neighborhoods, you get responsible parents in those neighborhoods will tell you the thing they want most is their kids out of those schools and into better schools.

-So they set up this this great voucher program that allowed poor inner city kids to go to great private schools.
+So they set up this great voucher program that allowed poor inner city kids to go to great private schools.

-And Obama canceled the plan.
+And Obama canceled a plan.

 One of his first acts as president was to cancel it, just let it die.